-- To maintain and protect the natural environment and green space within the parish. - To enhance the biodiversity of the parish. - To reduce carbon emissions within the parish in order to combat climate change. - To ensure all residents living within the parish breathe clean air.
+- To maintain and protect the natural environment and green space within the parish - To enhance the biodiversity of the parish - To reduce carbon emissions with the parish in order to combat climate change - To ensure all residents living within the parish breathe clean air

 The parish has a strong rural character.
 The village of Ingatestone is surrounded by open and agricultural land which separates it from Fryerning to the north west and other nearby settlements of Mountnessing, Margaretting and Stock.
-Outside the villages of Ingatestone and Fryerning the parish consists of predominantly open countryside.
-Inside the village boundaries the largest areas of green infrastructure28 and open space29 are Fairfield Recreation Ground (Figure 15) and Seymour Field (Figure 16).
+Outside the villages of Ingatestone and Fryerning the parish consists of predominately open countryside.
+Inside the village boundaries the larges areas of green infrastructure28 and open space29 are Fairfield Recreation Ground (Figure 15) and Seymour Field (Figure 16).

-The parish contains areas of mature woodland at Mill Green, Fryerning Wood and College Wood and there are several small lakes primarily used for angling.
+The parish contains areas of mature woodland and there are several small lakes primarily used for angling.
 Mill Green Common (Figure 17) is part of the ancient royal hunting forest known as Writtle Forest.
 Some parts of this area have changed little since the early medieval period.

 There are 15 local wildlife sites (LWS) located throughout the parish30, consisting predominantly of woodland areas.
-The woodland and open fields (Figure 18) provide good habitats for fauna and flora.
-There are large tracts of agricultural land, predominantly arable farming, which are listed as Grade 2 and Grade 3 agricultural land.
+The woodland open fields (Figure 18) provide good habitats for fauna and flora.
+There are large tracts of agricultural land, predominantly arable farming, which are listed Grade 2 and Grade 3 agricultural land.
 Fields are separated by hedgerows which in themselves provide valuable habitats.